Merlz/tf-modules/README.md

-# tf-modules
+# Terraform Modules

-A collection of Terraform Modules
+A collection of Terraform Modules scraped from various places

 Following modules are from CloudPosse and modified to suit my needs: